 Planets associated with this chakra: Venus

-Asotrological signs associated with this Chakra: Taurus & libra
+Astrological signs associated with this Chakra: Taurus & Libra

 Shakti associated with this Chakra is: Kakini Shaktiâ€‹

 Practices for The Heart Chakra: